flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 handles:

-* **Project compilation.** Your Clojure has to get converted into Java class files somehow, and Leiningen makes this process transparent.
+* **Project compilation.** Your Clojure has to get converted into Java class files somehow, and Leiningen automates the process.
-* **Dependency management.** Similar to Ruby's bundler and gemfiles.
+* **Dependency management.** Similar to Ruby's bundler and gemfiles, Leiningen automates the process of resolving and downloading the Java jars your project depends on
 * **Running tasks.** Similar to Ruby's Rake.
 * **Deployment.** Helps with creating Java jars which can be executed and/or incorporated in other projects.
 Similar to Ruby gems.